grammyjs/website/site/docs/plugins/conversations.md

 Each conversation can then either handle the update, or it can call `await conversation.skip()`.
 In the former case, the update will simply be consumed while the conversation is handling it.
-In the latter case, the conversation will effetively undo receiving the update, and pass it on to the next conversation.
+In the latter case, the conversation will effectively undo receiving the update, and pass it on to the next conversation.
 If all conversations skip an update, the control flow will be passed back to the middleware system, and run any subsequent handlers.

 This allows you to start a new conversation from the regular middleware.